RWN-MD/Analyzing-CMS-Healthcare-Performance-Metrics/README.md

 - **`Balancing Patient Volume and Performance in Healthcare: A Data-Driven Perspective.md`**: Blog post summarizing the findings, featuring key visualizations and insights for healthcare stakeholders.

 ### Figures
-All figures used in the analysis and blog are stored in the `BlogFigures` directory:
+All figures used in the analysis and blog are stored in Repository:
 - **`BlogFigures/BlogFigure1.png`**: Performance trends across measures by patient volume.
 - **`BlogFigures/BlogFigure2.png`**: Measures most impacted by patient volume.
 - **`BlogFigures/BlogFigure3.png`**: Actual vs. predicted performance rates for key measures.